luvnft/bitcoinr/_pages/berne.md

   <figcaption>Kornhausbrücke view from the Aare</figcaption>
 </figure>

-After running along the Aare for like a kilometer I turn as the river does and get to see the [Untertorbrücke (German: Lower Gate Bridge)](https://en.wikipedia.org/wiki/Untertorbr%C3%BCcke), [Nydeggkirche](https://en.wikipedia.org/wiki/Nydeggkirche) and the [Nydeggbrücke](https://en.wikipedia.org/wiki/Nydeggbr%C3%BCcke)
+After running along the Aare for like a kilometer, I turn with the river and get to see the [Untertorbrücke (German: Lower Gate Bridge)](https://en.wikipedia.org/wiki/Untertorbr%C3%BCcke), [Nydeggkirche](https://en.wikipedia.org/wiki/Nydeggkirche) and the [Nydeggbrücke](https://en.wikipedia.org/wiki/Nydeggbr%C3%BCcke)